Health and wellbeing though universal WASH services

 Urban sanitation

 In many dense urban environments, there is no sewage infrastructure and the management of on-site sanitation is inadequate.
-We are particularly interested in the potential for Container Based Sanitation, where small cartridges of waste are collected weekly from households.
-As this approach scales up, it will have impacts of people’s wellbeing, on institutions and on other resources, and we are seeking to understand these impacts.
+We are particularly interested in the potential for container-based sanitation, where small cartridges of waste are collected weekly from households.
+As this approach scales up, it will have impacts on people’s wellbeing, institutions and other resources, and we are seeking to understand these impacts.

 Sustainable groundwater